orbiting/republik-frontend/docs/Kurzformat Editor.md

 export const config: NodeConfigI = {
   Component,
   button: {
-  	toolbar: 'floating',
+  	toolbar: 'hovering',
 	icon: MdStrikethroughS
   }
 }
 ```
-*To be implemented:* Toolbar in config.

 The `button` configuration works for marks and elements alike.
-We offer two `toolbar` options: `floating` xor `fixed`.
+We offer two `toolbar` options: `hovering` xor `fixed`.

 > You may or may not have noticed that this `Component` is, in fact, a span.
 It is expected from mark components that they behave and keep themselves inline (no divs here).